william-lindner/delimiter_array_access/README.md

 ### Parameters

 **needle**
-> The string with delimiter you want parsed to extract the value from the array.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The string with delimiter you want parsed to extract the value from the array.

 **haystack**
-> The array being parsed to find the value.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The array being parsed to find the value.

 **delimiter**
-> The optional delimiter for the string needle, defaulting to a period.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The optional delimiter for the string needle, defaulting to a period.

 ### Example